Couch to Half Marathon: 12-Week Training Program, Nutrition & Tips

 Training Tips

-This is the week to address any pain points before they become too much to bear.
+This is the week to address any pain points before they become worse.

-Investigate muscle rubs for aches, better socks for blisters, and KT tape for tight muscles.
-Home remedies are awesome, but if you’re able, it’s so useful to have a physical therapist on your training team.
+Look for muscle rubs for aches, better socks for blisters, and KT tape for tight muscles.
+Home remedies are awesome, but if you’re able, add a physical therapist to your training team.
 They can stretch and massage tight muscles and teach you strength and stretching exercises to complement your running and strength plan.

 Week 4